pygame-community/pygame-ce/docs/reST/ref/surface.rst

    entire Surface.
 If it is changed, all drawing operations will only effect the smaller area.

-   **Special_Flags**

-   ----

-   In pygame, you can draw surfaces on other surfaces by using special flags.
-These flags give you control over how the colors of the surfaces are combined or blended.
-   Functions like:

-       - :meth:`blit()`
-       - :meth:`blits()`
-       - :meth:`fblits()`
-       - :meth:`fill()`

-   can all utilize these flags.

-   By default, surfaces draw without any special flags.
-This means that pygame will draw the Surface based on its bit depth, colorkey, and mask.
-Generally, this results in surfaces being drawn with either pixel or global alpha, or opaque if no alpha is set.

-   If you need to explicitly request the default drawing mode, you can use the ``BLENDMODE_NONE`` flag.

-   The following is a list of all currently available flags, categorized into three sections:

-   **Blending without Alpha Channel (RGB)**

-       .. versionaddedold:: 1.8 / 1.8.1

-           ``BLEND_ADD`` / ``BLEND_RGB_ADD``
-               Adds the source color channels to the destination color channels, clamped to a maximum of 255.
-               The result color is always a lighter color.

-               -) Adding black to any color leaves the color unchanged.

-               -) Adding white to any color produces white.

-               -) Adding any color to white produces white.

-           ``BLEND_SUB`` / ``BLEND_RGB_SUB``
-               Subtracts the source color channels from the destination color channels, clamped to a minimum of 0.
-               The result color is always a darker color.

-               -) Subtracting any color from black produces black.

-               -) Subtracting white from any color produces black.

-               -) Subtracting black from any color leaves the color unchanged.

-           ``BLEND_MULT`` / ``BLEND_RGB_MULT``
-               Multiplies the destination color channels by the source color channels, divided by 256 (or >> 8).
-               The result color is always a darker color.

-               -) Multiplying any color with black produces black.

-               -) Multiplying any color with white leaves the color unchanged.

-           ``BLEND_MIN`` / ``BLEND_RGB_MIN``
-               Takes the minimum value between the source and destination color channels.

-               -) Minimizing any color with black produces black.

-               -) Minimizing any color with white leaves the color unchanged.

-           ``BLEND_MAX`` / ``BLEND_RGB_MAX``
-               Takes the maximum value of each color channel

-               -) Maximizing any color with black leaves the color unchanged.

-               -) Maximizing any color with white produces white.

-   **Blending with Alpha Channel (RGBA)**

-       .. versionaddedold:: 1.8.1

-           ``BLEND_RGBA_ADD``
-               Works like ``BLEND_RGB_ADD``, but also adds the alpha channel.
-           ``BLEND_RGBA_SUB``
-               Works like ``BLEND_RGB_SUB``, but also subtracts the alpha channel.
-           ``BLEND_RGBA_MULT``
-               Works like ``BLEND_RGB_MULT``, but also multiplies the alpha channel.
-           ``BLEND_RGBA_MIN``
-               Works like ``BLEND_RGB_MIN``, but also minimizes the alpha channel.
-           ``BLEND_RGBA_MAX``
-               Works like ``BLEND_RGB_MAX``, but also maximizes the alpha channel.

-   **Special Alpha Blending (RGBA)**

-           .. versionaddedold:: 1.9.2

-           ``BLEND_PREMULTIPLIED``
-               Uses premultiplied alpha blending for faster and accurate results when the color channels are already multiplied by the image alpha channel.
-               You should only use this blend mode if you previously premultiplied the source surface with :meth:`premul_alpha()`.

-           .. versionaddedold:: 2.0.0

-           ``BLEND_ALPHA_SDL2``
-               Uses the SDL2 blitter for alpha blending, which may give slightly different results compared to the default blitter used in Pygame 1.
-This algorithm uses different approximations for alpha blending and supports Run-Length Encoding (RLE) on alpha-blended surfaces.

    .. method:: blit

       | :sl:`draw one image onto another`